projectcontour/contour/v0.4.0/README.md

 ## Overview
 Contour is an Ingress controller for Kubernetes that works by deploying the [Envoy proxy][13] as a reverse proxy and load balancer.
 Unlike other Ingress controllers, Contour supports dynamic configuration updates out of the box while maintaining a lightweight profile.

+This is an early release so that we can start sharing with the community.
+Check out [the roadmap][15] to see where we plan to go with the project.

-See [the launch blog post][17] for our vision of how Contour fits into the larger Kubernetes ecosystem.
+And see [the launch blog post][17] for our vision of how Contour fits into the larger Kubernetes ecosystem.

 ## Prerequisites